ArthurReimer/Neural-Network-with-Eigen/README.md

 ### Forwardpass + backwardpass
 To utilize the forward- and backwardpass you just have to call their function.
 Actual training example is located in the 'mnist_training' script.
 The following code is simplified to showcase the args.
 Inputs and targets is a Matrix because of batching.
-If batching would be set to one the matrix should only contain one input vector
+If batching would be set to one the matrix should only contain one input vector.
 ``` Cpp
 // ...